-Mariela Nuñez-Janes (profe) specializes in race, ethnicity, and education.
-Her areas of interest also include Latinos, feminist pedagogies, and participatory action research.
-Dr. Nuñez-Janes' applied research focuses on the following interdisciplinary and pedagogical areas: 1) formations of race and ethnicity and emerging forms of racism in educational settings, 2) educational experiences of Latinos/as and other marginalized populations, and 3) innovative pedagogies and research methodologies that promote educational equity.
+Mariela Nuñez-Janes (profe) specializes in education, immigration, and youth.
+Her areas of interest also include Latinxs, feminist pedagogies, and participatory methodologies.
+Dr. Nuñez-Janes' applied research focuses on the following interdisciplinary and pedagogical areas: 1) educational experiences of Latinxs and other marginalized populations, 2) youth-led social movements, and 3) innovative pedagogies and research methodologies that promote equity and empowerment.
 Profe joined the anthropology faculty at UNT in the fall of 2003.
-She is currently co-directing the Ethnic Studies Minor and is involved in research projects that include collaboration with students, high school youth, and local teachers.
-In addition, she is actively involved in service activities for the university, local community, and professional organizations.
-As a Latina scholar, profe envisions her intellectual interests and applied research as a form of advocacy.
+She is involved in research projects that include collaboration with students, youth, and local communities.
+At UNT she is a founding member of La Colectiva (http://facultysuccess.unt.edu/la-colectiva-mentoring-team-expanding-through-collaboration-0), an advisory board member and mentor in the McNair Scholars Program (http://honors.unt.edu/mcnair-scholars/program-information) and a member of the LMAS executive board (http://lmas.unt.edu).
+Dr. Nuñez-Janes is the recipient of the 2017 UNT Foundation Community Engagement Award.

 2003 Ph.D., Anthropology, University of New Mexico